VlodkoMr/chatme-chat-bot/README.md

 # ChatMe Bot example

 ChatMe bot that listen private messages and reply using OpenAI.
+You can use this repo to build your own bot for chatMe, you can find more details in our documentation.

 ## Requirements